umbane/carbon-project/README.md

 We propose the addition of a blockchain token (mJ) which is minted whenever there is "proof of production" of one watt of domestic energy, the mJ can then be traded for a carbon credit (aC) via an API to the JSE carbon trading desk, Cape Town Stock Exchange or other carbon trading projects.

-Another development path would be to exchange mJ for Polygon (MATIC) in order to purchase [Klima tokens](https://www.klimadao.finance) representing carbon credits via the KlimaDAO network, or simply to become a Polygon node, generating MATIC directly.
-All of the above could become part of a future bridge and gateway.
+Another dimension would be to exchange mJ and/or aC for [Klima tokens](https://www.klimadao.finance) representing carbon credits on the KlimaDAO network.
+Since this requires MATIC there is some merit in becoming a Polygon node, generating MATIC directly.
+All of the above should be considered in a future ecosystem.

 Benefits include reward of domestic electricity production irrespective of the feed-in tariff, and ability to pledge and store tokens for future economic advantage.